pamelafox/pamelafox-site/README.md

     azd up
     ```

-    It will prompt you to login, pick a subscription, and provide a location (like "eastus").
+    It will prompt you to provide an `azd` environment name (like "django-app"), select a subscription from your Azure account, and select a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
+If you get an error with deployment, changing the location can help, as there may be availability constraints for some of the resources.

 5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI to see the website.